 Multi-Role Ecosystem

 Arcatar is a web platform that empowers creators, communities, and organizations to own their content, community, and commerce within fully branded, private-label spaces.
-As one of two designers on a fast-moving startup team, I worked closely with product managers and developers to define the user experience across four unique roles — Owner, Creator, Subscriber, and Member.
+As one of two designers on a fast-paced startup team, I partnered closely with product and engineering to define the user experience across four distinct roles: Owner, Creator, Subscriber, and Member.

 TOOLS